Queens (American TV series): Release

 In the United States, the series premiered on October 19, 2021, on ABC.
 In Canada, the series aired on CTV.
 The series is also set to premiere on Disney+ via the streaming hub Star as an original series in selected countries.
 In Latin America, the series will premiere as a Star+ original.
 In India, Disney+ Hotstar will premiere the show exclusively.
+Both seasons were removed from Disney+ in 2022 due to cost cutting measures.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 8/10, based on 13 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 8.00/10, based on 14 critic reviews.
 Metacritic, which uses a weighted average, assigned a score of 75 out of 100 based on 7 critics, indicating "generally favorable reviews".

-Queens debuted on October 19, 2021, and reviews were largely positive; Caroline Framke for Variety praised the quartet’s musical offering, calling their raps “sharp and distinct […] making clear their talent as both individuals and a swaggering collective”.
-Liz Shannon Miller for Collider enthused the show “may become addictive viewing for longtime fans of the stars, as well as newcomers to the scene.”
-Joel Keller for Decider felt “There’s nothing revolutionary or daring about Queens, […] but, judging by the first episode, it’s well-executed froth that can go in any direction McGhee and his writers feel like going in.”
+Caroline Framke for Variety praised the quartet's musical offering, calling their raps "sharp and distinct […] making clear their talent as both individuals and a swaggering collective".
+Liz Shannon Miller for Collider enthused the show "may become addictive viewing for longtime fans of the stars, as well as newcomers to the scene."
+Joel Keller for Decider felt "There's nothing revolutionary or daring about Queens, […] but, judging by the first episode, it's well-executed froth that can go in any direction McGhee and his writers feel like going in."

 Ratings

+Accolades

+The song "Nasty Girl" was nominated for Outstanding Original Song at the 2022 Black Reel Awards for Television.